fibo/arithmetica/README.md

 # arithmetica

-is an implementation of arithmetic operators for Real numbers
+is an implementation of arithmetic operators for Rational numbers